337 FRIDAY 29 MAY 2015

 When I went to the Kit Kat Club in New York to see the 1998 revival of Cabaret, I wasn’t sure what to expect.
-The ground-breaking revival had taken a different spin in the Berlin of the 1930s, and placed the audience in a real seedy Cabaret, that I knew.
-However, story wise I only had the Bob Fosse reference, whose film adaptation had taken a different direction than the play.
+The ground-breaking revival had taken a different spin in the Berlin of the 1930s and placed the audience in a real seedy Cabaret that I knew.
+However, story-wise, I only had the Bob Fosse reference, whose film adaptation had taken a different direction than the play.
 Nonetheless, the themes, anti-Semitism, homosexuality and the dawn of the Nazi movement, remained the same.
 Although equally fabulous and decadent, Natasha’s Sally was not as flamboyant as Liza’s.
 In Natasha’s hands, Sally became a very human character.
-She created a Sally Bowls, who, despite all of her flaws, never stopped being human.
+She created a Sally Bowls, who never stopped being human despite all of her flaws.

 This, I’ll never forget.
-During curtain call, Natasha Richardson came out shaking and crying.
-Such was her commitment to the character that I’m convinced she didn’t play Sally, she became Sally for three hours a night and went through the same emotional rollercoaster Sally rode.
+During the curtain call, Natasha Richardson came out shaking and crying.
+Such was her commitment to the character that I’m convinced she didn’t play Sally; she became Sally for three hours a night and went through the same emotional rollercoaster Sally rode.

 Song Title: Don’t Tell Mama – 1966 Artist: Natasha Richardson, the Kit Kat Girls Genre: Musical Composer: John Kander Lyricist: Fred Ebb Album: Cabaret: The New Broadway Cast Recording (1998 Broadway Revival)